When executed effectively, internal communications can significantly improve strategic alignment and employee engagement.

 Employees tend to favour instantaneous communication – especially during busy periods.
 Direct messaging offers a convenient way to collaborate with colleagues and share resources quickly.

 Thankfully, it doesn’t cost the earth to implement it.
-The best intranet solutions come with built-in direct messaging features, and many chat tools such as Slack offer cost-effective pricing plans.
+The best intranet solutions come with built-in employee communication software and messaging features, and many chat tools such as Slack offer cost-effective pricing plans.

 4. Forums